TEF Canada Listening Section F: A Double-Listen Strategy That Works

 Key Takeaways

-What makes Section F different?
+What makes the double-listen interview items different?

-ListenGoalWhat to write
+PassGoalWhat to write

-FirstGlobal meaningTopic, speaker role, main opinion
+First listenGlobal meaningTopic, speaker role, main opinion

-SecondAnswer evidenceNumbers, contrast words, final position
+Second listenAnswer evidenceNumbers, contrast words, final position

-AfterChoice checkEliminate option that repeats a misleading phrase
+After listeningChoice checkEliminate the option that repeats a misleading phrase

 What should you do on the first listen?

-• Circle contrast signals such as "pourtant" or "cependant".
+• Circle contrast signals such as pourtant or cependant.

-• Write abbreviations, not sentences.
+• Write abbreviations, never full sentences.

 What should you do on the second listen?

-On the second listen, your job is confirmation.
-Use the first notes to predict the answer, then listen for the phrase that confirms or contradicts that prediction.
-This reduces panic because you are not starting from zero.
+On the second listen, the job is confirmation.
+Use your first notes to predict the answer, then listen for the phrase that confirms or contradicts that prediction.
+Most wrong answers in B2 to C1 listening are not random, they borrow real words from the audio but attach them to the wrong person, time, or conclusion (Learn French Canada, 2026).

-How should you practice Section F?
+How should you practice these items?

-Sources checked on 2026-05-15
+Sources checked on 2026-05-17

 FAQ